On the Circuit Diameter Conjecture: Introduction

 One of the main challenges we face is that in the circuit context, different geometric realizations of polyhedra with the same combinatorial structure may have different circuit diameters; see e.g. the example in \cite{bfh-14}.
 Thus we need to introduce a notion of simplicity which depends on the geometry of the problem, including the circuits.
 We call polyhedra which satisfy this property {\em \Csimple}, and show: \begin{lemma} Let $P$ be a polyhedron.
 Then there is a \Csimple\ polyhedron $P'$ in the same dimension and with the same number of facets with $\diamp_\Circuits(P)\leq \diamp_\Circuits(P').$ \end{lemma}

-Indeed, we use a slightly stronger property that also requires $P$ to remain \Csimple\ under the wedge operation; we call this \emph{$k$-wedge-simplicity} and show that Lemma~\ref{csimple} holds for $k$-wedge-simplicity as well.
-This then allows us to show the equivalence of several variants of Conjecture \ref{original} for circuit diameter.
-We are able to recover generalizations of all of the results that hold in the combinatorial case:
+In fact, we prove that it suffices to consider polyhedra $P$ with a slightly stronger property that also requires $P$ to remain \Csimple\ under repeated wedge operations.
+We call this \emph{$k$-wedge-simplicity} and show that Lemma~\ref{csimple} holds for $k$-wedge-simplicity as well.

+The wedge construction is one of the most powerful tools in the studies of the combinatorial diameter.
+For example, it is used in the roundabout proof of equivalences of different variants of the Hirsch conjecture in \cite{kw-67} and in the construction of a counterexample to the Hirsch conjecture for bounded polytopes \cite{s-11}.
+We exhibit an example where circuit walks in a wedge do not project to circuit walks in the original polyhedron, which makes it difficult to transfer certain results to the circuit setting.

+We nevertheless are able to recover generalizations of some of the results that hold in the combinatorial case.
+We show the equivalence of several variants of Conjecture \ref{original} for the circuit diameter: